aMorris2016/Cyclistic/README.md

 ORDER BY average_ride_duration;
 ```
 ![average ride duration by day bar chart](https://github.com/aMorris2016/Cyclistic/blob/main/ride_duration_by_day.png)
-> Casual users' average ride trips were twice longer than members' rides during the weekends.
+> The bar graph shows that the average ride duration of members and casual riders follow the same trend.
+Rides are longer during the weekends, then dips in the middle of the week.
+Casual users' average ride trips were twice longer than members' rides during the weekends.
 Members weekday average ride trips range from 12.73 to 13.31 minutes, which is relatively consistent.

 ### Rides by hour
 ![rides by the hour](https://github.com/aMorris2016/Cyclistic/blob/main/ride_trips_by_hour.png)
-> The busiest time for both members and casual riders is late afternoon between 4pm to 6pm.
+> - The busiest time for both members and casual riders is late afternoon between 4pm to 6pm.
 Peak usage is at 5pm with a total of 234,484 trips by casual riders and 316,250 trips by members.
+> - Number of trips by members spike at 7am and then again at 5pm.
+These times corresponds to office hours which may be indicative that members are riding bikes for commuting to work.

 ### Rides by start station
 ![rides by start station](https://github.com/aMorris2016/Cyclistic/blob/main/rides_by_start_station.png)